ucb-ist-drupal/ucberkeley_cas-7/README.md

 There are 2 kinds of releases for modules: Feature release (yellow on your Available Updates page) and Security release (red on your Available Updates page).
 We usually upgrade ucberkeley_cas when there are  security releases.
 We only update the ucberkeley_cas with feature releases when we need the new functionality that they provide.
 It’s safest to leave them at their present versions.
 The ucberkeley_cas feature has not been tested with the later versions of these modules.
 We can’t guarantee that it will work.

 In some situations we may defer upgrading these modules even when there is a security release available.
-One example would be if the security issue applys to the CAS server module which is typically disabled in our Open Berkeley product.
+One example would be if the security issue applies to the CAS server module which is typically disabled in our Open Berkeley product.

 <a name = "hosted_do">
 ## Q. Why isn't ucberkeley\_cas hosted on http://drupal.org ##